 After you’ve finished exploring the garden, you should pop on down around the other side of Cremorne Reserve which has the amazing view of Sydney Harbour and a beautiful little pool called Macullum Pool.
 I used to go to this pool all the time.
 It’s mainly used by locals but it’s FREE and anyone can go for a dip.

 You can easily get to this garden by taking the ferry from Circular Quay to Cremorne Point.
 Head up to the top of Cremorne Reserve (above the ferry wharf) and turn left onto the path.
 About 200 metres along the path you’ll find a small sign dedicated to the entrance of this garden on the waters edge.
 If you pass Cremorne ferry wharf, you’ve gone too far.

 The furthest garden away from the city is Lisgar Gardens in Hornsby.
 At the end of a residential street lies this popular secret garden with it’s own car park.
 Unlike the others, this garden has it’s own waterfall to admire as well as a few paths to explore.

 There’s also a beautifully cut lawn to play family games on and a gazebo to hold get together’s which make this a great place to spend the day.

-Ending with my favourite secret garden in Sydney is the magical Swain Gardens.
+Ending with my favourite garden is the magical Swain Gardens.
 After a lot of research to make this post, I came across Swain Gardens located at the end of a residential street near Chatswood in Killara.

 Over 70 years ago, Mick Swain transformed the back of his house from bushland into this incredible garden.
 It’s now looked after the local council who maintain his magnificent work.
 This is also the biggest of the four gardens in this post.